siddhant56/siddhant56/README.md

 ### Hi there, I'm Siddhant 👋

-## I'm a Developer and a Beatboxer!!
+## I'm a Full Stack Developer!!

-- 🌱 I’m currently learning Designing
+- 🌱 I’m currently learning Data structure and algorithms !!
 - ⚡ Fun fact: I love to beatbox and play games

 ### Connect with me: